MayankBambal/dl_50/docs/detailed_syllabus.md

 - **Key Learnings**: New PyTorch functions, concepts, and techniques
 - **References**: Recommended books, tutorials, and papers for deeper learning

-**Note**: This course primarily uses PyTorch 2.5+ as the main framework, with TensorFlow/Keras as optional secondary examples.
+**Note**: This course uses PyTorch 2.5+ exclusively as our deep learning framework.
+We focus solely on Python as our programming language to maximize learning efficiency in this intensive 50-day format.

+**Environment**: This course is designed to be used with **Google Colab** throughout.
+All notebooks are optimized for Google Colab, which provides free GPU access and pre-installed libraries, making it the ideal environment for learning deep learning without local setup hassles.

 ---